jwhiteman/lucidsimple-blog/_posts/2016-01-17-learning-recursion-with-the-little-schemer.md

 [![Chapter 9](/assets/yodaluke.gif)](/assets/yodaluke.gif)

-(NOTE: It's not a coincidence that Luke looks like an upside down lambda here.)
+(NOTE: It looks like Yoda had his own version of the Y-combinator.
+And it's only marginally less difficult than the one in the book.)

 **8**. <a href="http://racket-lang.org/new-name.html" target="_blank">Scheme was recently renamed to Racket</a>, but that shouldn't change anything for you.